primer/react/pages/components/docs/Dropdown.md

 # Dropdown

-The Dropdown component is a lightweight context menus for housing navigation and actions.
+The Dropdown component is a lightweight context menu for housing navigation and actions.

 ## Default example
 ```.jsx